Golden Age of Argentine cinema: 1933–1939: Tango and working-class culture

 Over time, the rural–urban divide that had characterized silent cinema gave way to depictions of the countryside as either a site of retreat for urban dwellers or the stage for historical epics.
 Aside from tango-based films, film scholars, notably Ana Laura Lusnich, have also identified another important genre of the classical era of Argentine cinema, the so-called drama social-folclórico (English: "social-folkloric drama"), a local variant of the epic film that was prevalent between 1933 and 1956.
 The social-folkloric drama emerged as a distinctive style that weaved together influences from established cinematic traditions and local artistic expressions, such as literature, theater, and visual arts.
 It is defined by straightforward narratives that progress through a defined temporal and spatial journey, featuring protagonists whose lives are deeply intertwined with their social surroundings.
 The visual and auditory elements are crafted to heighten the storytelling and emotional impact, while the narrative structure often incorporates framed tales that create a unified whole.
 This model frequently delves into cultural tensions like civilization versus barbarism and rural versus urban life, reflecting broader societal themes.
 Within this framework, two main variants stand out: biographical films, which portray either historical figures or popular heroes, and historical dramas, encompassing stories of independence struggles, social and economic conflicts, or romantic intrigues, showcasing the versatility of this cinematic approach.
-Examples include biographical films such as Su mejor alumno (1944) and Santos Vega vuelve (1947); films set during the Independence era such as Viento norte (1937), La guerra gaucha (1942) and Pámpa bárbara (1945); and films focused on socioeconomic conflict such as Kilómetro 111 (1938), Prisioneros de la tierra (1939), El cura gaucho (1941) and Las aguas bajan turbias (1952), among others.
+Examples include biographical films such as Su mejor alumno (1944) and Santos Vega vuelve (1947); films set during the Independence era such as Viento norte (1937), La guerra gaucha (1942) and Pampa bárbara (1945); and films focused on socioeconomic conflict such as Kilómetro 111 (1938), Prisioneros de la tierra (1939), El cura gaucho (1941) and Las aguas bajan turbias (1952), among others.